MohammedAltanib/DNScope/README.md

 ##3 merge.py ( this code is merging all parquet into 1 )

 ##4 dnscope_mini_figs.py ( this code is extracting all the results from the 1 parquet file and creating figures " modify as you please ")

+## Anaconda-path
+You can use another way to get the results for each questions below I will share what i personally used for each qeustions